 For more details about using folders, see Creating and Managing Folders.

-- All service-level resources are parented by projects, the base-level organizing entity in GCP.
+- All service-level resources are parented by projects, the base-level organizing entity in Google Cloud.

 - You can use projects to represent logical projects, teams, environments, or other collections that map to a business function or structure.

-- Projects form the basis for enabling services, APIs, and Cloud IAM permissions.
+- Projects form the basis for enabling services, APIs, and IAM permissions.

 - Any given resource can only exist in one project.